Traveling to Italy during Covid-19: What you need to know before you go - Local News 8

 Those arriving on a “Covid-tested” flight must test negative 48 hours before boarding, then again at the airport, and a third time on arrival.

-Arrivals from any other approved countries which have not been mentioned above must self-isolate for 10 days on arrival.
+Arrivals from any other approved countries which have not been mentioned above must self-isolate for 10 days on arrival and take private transportation to their destination.

 Anyone who has been to Brazil (of those permitted for entry) in the past 14 days, or transited through either destination for more than 12 hours, must present a negative test taken within 48 hours of arrival, and complete a further test on arrival.
 They must then quarantine for 14 days, with another mandatory test at the end of the period.